-- Children learn that the provider and staff present, will make decisions to keep all children in care safe.
+- Children learn that the provider will make decisions to keep them safe while in care.

 Respectful, Positive Language: Children need to have their feelings listened to and respected.

-- Provider and staff will use a positive tone when talking with a child(ren) about behavior.
+- A positive tone will be used when talking with a child(ren) about behavior.